oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### GROUP BY and NULL values

-The group for which all the group by expressions evaluate to null is ignored and does not take part in further query processing.
-However, a group for which some expressions evaluate to null but at least one expression evaluates to a non-null value, is not ignored and takes part in further query processing.
+The group for which all the group keys are null is a valid group and takes part in further query processing.

 ### Repetition of Group Expression in Select or Order Expression